 While on a Salkantay Trekking adventure you will be experiencing different types of landscapes.
 The experience begins high up in the Peruvian Andes, closer to the snow capped peak of Salkantay Mountain.

-Tour Salkantay Trek 4 Days
+Home / Salkantay Trek 4 days

 Popularly known as Salkantay Mountain Trek is a popular alternative to the Classic Inca Trail to Machu Picchu.